zbethune/zbethune.github.io/texas-monetary-conference/travel.md

 ### Venue

 The conference will be held at **Rice University** in Houston, Texas.
+Conference room TBA

 **Address:**<br/>
 Department of Economics<br/>